uoa-compsci399-s2-2022/team3-back-end/README.md

 CELERY_RESULT_BACKEND=''
 ```

-You also need to open another terminal (note that the terminal path is also in the project root directory), and enter the following command to start.
+You also need to open another terminal (note that the terminal path is also in the project root directory) and enter the following command to start.
 * Windows
 ```shell
 celery -A celery_worker.celery  worker -l info -P gevent